-- Those Member States which have sought to adapt their national law to take into the account of the Soysal judgment are tempted to replace the visa with the equivalent of a visa an authorization issued at the consulate on the basis of similar evidence which would be required for a visa.
-If this is a visa by another name then it is questionable whether such practices are consistent with the judgment; - Those Member States which have simply ignored the judgment need to take it seriously and adjust their laws.
-Even if this means a careful analysis of which categories of Turkish travelers are exempt from the visa requirement, for instance artists, researchers etc. and which are not, this must be done and applied in good faith; - The EU institutions and the Association Council need to provide clarification to the parties and Member States on the position of tourists.
-In our view, tourists, family visitors and students coming for a short stay as recipients of services are included in the scope of the judgment and thus a visa requirement which did not exist for those categories at the relevant date is not legally applicable now.
+• Those Member States which have sought to adapt their national law to take into the account of the Soysal judgment are tempted to replace the visa with the equivalent of a visa - an authorization issued at the consulate on the basis of similar evidence which would be required for a visa.
+If this is a visa by another name then it is questionable whether such practices are consistent with the judgment.

-VISA POLICY OF MEMBER STATES AND THE EU TOWARDS TURKISH NATIONALS AFTER SOYSAL Chapter 5: EU Institutions and Soysal
+VISA POLICY OF MEMBER STATES AND THE EU TOWARDS TURKISH NATIONALS AFTER SOYSAL